GovStackWorkingGroup/bb-workflow/spec/2-description.md

 ## Short Description

-The Workflow Building Block helps to drive efficiency within GovStack by providing automation and orchestration capabilities for specified business processes within and across Building Blocks.
+The Workflow Building Block drives efficiency within GovStack by providing automation and orchestration capabilities for specified business processes within and across Building Blocks.
 The Workflow Building Block provides design-time mapping & modeling of business processes based on mature open standards like Business Process Model and Notation (BPMN) and facilitates the run-time execution of deployed workflows in order to orchestrate process flows from initiation to completion.

 ## Full Description